OmniLayer/spec/README.md

 1. [Transaction type](#field-transaction-type) = 53
 1. [Property ID](#field-property-id) = 9

-Note that attempts to participate in a closed crowsale will result in no investment in that crowdsale and no tokens from that crowdsale will be received.
+Note that attempts to participate in a closed crowdsale will result in no investment in that crowdsale and no tokens from that crowdsale will be credited as a result of these attempts.
 See [Participating in a Crowdsale](#particpating-in-a-crowdsale) for details.

 # Future Transactions